DamoM73/turtle_vid_tute/lesson_4.md

 How do we make our programs interactive by getting input from users who cannot code?

+### Making your program interactive

-The simplest way to do this is to use the `input` command which will ask the user for input in the **Shell**.
+The simplest way to make your program interactive is to use the `input` command which will ask the user for their input in the **Shell**.

 To do this change: